-Through the Native American Access and Retention Program, Native American students and communities have access to many services that help make a university education accessible, attainable and, above all, an enjoyable experience.
+Through the Native American Student Services Program, Native American students and communities have access to many services that help make a university education accessible, attainable and, above all, an enjoyable experience.

-New Mexico Highlands’ Native American Program is here to serve you.
-We have an “open-door” policy, which means you can come in or call at any time to visit or ask for assistance.
+New Mexico Highlands Native American Student Services Program is here to serve you.
+We have an open-door policy, which means you can come in or call at any time to visit or ask for assistance.

 We offer you:

 If you have not yet chosen a major, meet with one of our academic advisers for assistance with planning your education.
-If you have been accepted into the Student Support Services program, you will meet with one of the advisors in that program.
+If you have been accepted into the Student Support Services Program, you will meet with one of the advisers in that program.